-Patients with tracheostomy are at increased risk of aspiration with up to 50-86% aspiration rates with a majority being silent aspiration.
+Patients with tracheostomy are at high risk of aspiration with up to 50-86% aspiration rates with a majority being silent aspiration.
 Evaluation by a speech-language pathologist trained in dysphagia management for patients with tracheostomy is recommended prior to initiating oral intake.
 Tube feeding may be weaned and removed if oral intake is commenced and the patient is able to receive adequate nutrition and hydration by mouth.

 See Swallowing Disorders section for more information on evaluating patients with tracheostomy for intake.

 Those with tracheostomy and/or mechanical ventilation may benefit from an alternative means of nutrition and hydration.
 If the patient is medically stable, assessment by a speech-language pathologist is recommended to determine if the patient can safely eat by mouth following an instrumental swallow study.

 Dvorak J, Ridder D, Martin B, Ton-That H, Baldea A, Gonzalez RP.
 Is Tracheostomy Insertion an Indication for Gastrostomy Insertion?.
 Am Surg.
 2019;85(5):518-523.